ashpat15/GitUdemy/docs.md

 This documentation describes how to use the Karel automatic toothbrush. who can use this.
+Hello world

 Note that this toothbrush is totally safe to use for children, adults, or pets and wildlife and trees.
 I have changed this line in github.